MatijaNovosel/vue-3-material-date-picker/README.md

 ### title

-Use this slot if you want to override the date picke title, an example being:
+Use this slot if you want to override the date picker title, an example being:

 ```vue
 <date-picker v-model="date">